Pepsi Prebiotic Soda: Calories, Nutrition and Health Benefits

 How to Flatten the Spike

-- 🥜 Nuts or nut butter - Healthy fats and protein slow sugar absorption
+- 🥜 Handful of almonds or walnuts - Healthy fats and protein slow sugar absorption

 Cultural Significance